 Our leave-one-out singular subspace perturbation theory and its consequence Lemma \ref{lem:decomposition} provide the key toolkit towards Theorem \ref{thm:subg}.
 Since $\hat U_{-i,1:\kr}^T$ is independent of $\epsilon_i$, we have $\hat U_{-i,1:\kr}^T\epsilon_i \sim \text{SG}_\kr(\sigma^2)$ being another sub-Gaussian random vector.
 This makes it possible to control the tail probabilities of $\normop{\hat U_{-i,1:\kr}\hat U_{-i,1:\kr}^T\epsilon_i }^2 = \normop{\hat U_{-i,1:\kr}^T\epsilon_i }^2 $ which is a quadratic form of sub-Gaussian random vectors.
-Without using our perturbation theory, if the classical perturbation bounds such as Wedin’s Theorem is used instead, the previous section shows that $\max_{i\in[p]} \normop{\epsilon_i}^2\lesssim \lambda_\kr\Delta$ is additionally needed to obtain results similar to Lemma \ref{lem:decomposition}.
+Without using our perturbation theory, if the classical perturbation bounds such as Wedin’s Theorem is used instead, the previous section shows that $\max_{i\in[n]} \normop{\epsilon_i}^2\lesssim \lambda_\kr\Delta$ is additionally needed to obtain results similar to Lemma \ref{lem:decomposition}.
 This equivalently requires $\lambda_\kr\Delta/(\sigma^2 p\log n)\gtrsim 1$.
 When $\Delta/\sigma,k,\beta$ are constants, this additional condition essentially requires $p\log n\lesssim \sqrt{n}$.
 In contrast, Theorem \ref{thm:subg} only needs $p\lesssim n$.

 Theorem \ref{thm:subg} gives a finite-sample result for the performance of spectral clustering in sub-Gaussian mixture models.
-In the following Corollary \ref{cor:subg}, by slightly strengthening conditions (\ref{eqn:Delta_subg}) and (\ref{eqn:gap_subg}), it immediately yields an asymptotic error bound with the exponent being $(1-o(1))\Delta^2/(8\sigma^2)$.
+In the following Corollary \ref{cor:subg}, by slightly strengthening conditions (\ref{eqn:Delta_subg}) and (\ref{eqn:gap_subg}), we immediately obtain an asymptotic error bound with the exponent being $(1-o(1))\Delta^2/(8\sigma^2)$.

 \begin{corollary} Under the same setting as in Theorem \ref{thm:subg}, if $\psi_1,\rho_1\rightarrow\infty$ is further assumed, we have

 If $\Delta /\sigma\geq (1+c)2\sqrt{2\log n}$ is further assumed where $c>0$ is any constant, $\hat z$ achieves the exact recovery, i.e., $\E \indic{\ell(\hat z,z^*) \neq 0}=o(1)$. \end{corollary}